appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 # Select

-The select widget, (*formerly known as the dropdown*), enables users to select one input from a predetermined list of permitted options.
-This document provides information on how to use the select widget to capture user input effortlessly.
+The select widget, (*formerly known as dropdown*), enables users to select one input from a predetermined list of permitted options.
+This document provides information on displaying options in the select widget and explains different properties.

 <VideoEmbed host="youtube" videoId="zNw1yMwg-aY" title="How to use Select Widget" caption="How to use Select Widget"/>

-## Display data

-Displaying data in a select widget, is a crucial aspect of creating an interactive user interface.
-The select widget provides a list of options for the user to choose from and it's important to specify these options to effectively display the data.

-### Display options manually
+## Display options manually
-To manually display options in a Select widget, you can use the Options property.
+To manually display options in a Select widget, you can use the **Options property**.
 The Options property is used to specify the available options for the user to choose from.
 It allows you to set both the label and value for each item in the dropdown list.

 The options must be specified as an array of objects, where each object has two properties: `label` and `value`.
 The `label` property represents the text that's displayed to the user, while the `value` property is the actual data that's stored and used in your application.
 For example: